Testing Simultaneous Diagonalizability: Multi-sample test

 \subsection{Common eigenvectors finder}

-In this section, referring to the '\textit{JDTE}' algorithm by \cite{andre}, we briefly introduce the setup of the optimization problem about the optimal diagonalizer for a pool of matrices.
+In this section, we briefly introduce the setup of the optimization problem of finding the optimal diagonalizer for a pool of matrices.

-In our setup, with a pool of matrix-valued functionals $\mathcal{A} = \{A_i\}_{i = 1}^p$ estimating the mean values $\mathcal{M} = \{M_i\}_{i = 1}^p$, we refer to the algorithm '\textit{JDTE}' by \cite{andre} due to its performance in terms of speed and accepted accuracy, and optimize the common eigenvectors that minimize the following objective function:
+Recall our setup, with a pool of matrix-valued statistics $\mathcal{A} = \{A_i\}_{i = 1}^p$ estimating the matrices $\mathcal{M} = \{M_i\}_{i = 1}^p$.
+We refer to the '\textit{(W)JDTE}' algorithm by \cite{andre} due to its performance in terms of speed and accepted accuracy.
+The algorithm provides the common eigenvectors of a pool of matrices by minimizing the objective function

 Here, $\text{off}_2(X) = \sum_{i \ne j} |X_{i,j}|^2$ denotes the off-diagonal sum-of-squares for $X \in \mathbb{R}^{d \times d}$.
-For the details of the algorithm, see \cite{andre}.
+For the details of the algorithm; see \cite{andre}.